-107 "Carmel Presbyterian Church Completes 1st Decade," Monterey Peninsula Herald, 23 March 1964.
+&lt;sup>79 "Carmel Presbyterian Church Completes 1st Decade," Monterey Peninsula Herald, 23 March 1964.

-108 "All Saints' Episcopal Church: Carmel-by-the-Sea, California," Architect and Engineer, December 1952.
+&lt;sup>80 "All Saints' Episcopal Church: Carmel-by-the-Sea, California," Architect and Engineer, December 1952.

-^{109 &}quot;All Saints Church Grew with Carmel," Monterey Peninsula Herald, 23 March 1964.
+81 &quot;All Saints Church Grew With Carmel," Monterey Peninsula Herald, 23 March 1964.

-The Bathhouse, completed in 1889, was probably the first of the recreational institutions constructed in Carmel.
-Besides providing towel and suit rentals to sea bathers, it was the site for many club meetings, dances, and church outings.
-In 1906, James Machado opened the Carmel Bowling Alley on Ocean Avenue, which also offered "Pool, Cigars, and Tobacco."
-Formed in 1905, the Manzanita Club was responsible for bringing the first moving pictures to Carmel in 1916.
+1905, the Manzanita Club was responsible for bringing the first moving pictures to Carmel in 1916.
 The club was incorporated in 1925 and the clubhouse was constructed in 1926.
 The Manzanita Club was responsible for many plays, outdoor athletic events, and a summer camp.

 The Arts and Crafts Club sponsored festivals, parades, street fairs, and fundraisers such as the Dutch Market and Sir-Cuss Day.
-These events were enjoyed by all segments of the community-artists, writers, craftsmen, business owners, police and firemen, and their families.
+These events were enjoyed by all segments of the community artists, writers, craftsmen, business owners, police and firemen, and their families.